-- Some learning outcomes are related primarily to physical education and are best addressed in a physical education setting (e.g., practise movement skills in a gymnasium, participate in fitness activities outdoors). - Some learning outcomes are related primarily to health education and are best addressed in a classroom setting (e.g., use the Sort and Predict strategy in relation to helpful and harmful substances, use learning logs or journals for goal setting). - Some learning outcomes are interrelated and connect with both physical education and health education and can be addressed and/or reinforced in both the physical education setting and the classroom, depending on the context and content. - Learning is recursive and many of the learning outcomes need to be addressed repeatedly (e.g., in every class, in every year, in alternate years). - General and specific learning outcomes are year-end outcomes for students.
+- Some learning outcomes are related primarily to physical education and are best addressed in a physical education setting (e.g., select and refine manipulation skills, respond and move to selected rhythms). - Some learning outcomes are related primarily to health education and are best addressed in a classroom setting (e.g., identify potential career choices in health education, determine the nutritional value of a variety of foods). - Some learning outcomes are interrelated and connect with both physical education and health education and can be addressed and/or reinforced in both the physical education setting and the classroom, depending on the context and content. - Learning is recursive and many of the learning outcomes need to be addressed repeatedly (e.g., in every class, in every year, in alternate years). - General and specific learning outcomes are year-end outcomes for students. - Learning outcomes can be clustered or grouped, so that learning, teaching, and assessment strategies can address more than one learning outcome at a time (e.g., with the use of heart-rate monitors, students may demonstrate their knowledge and application of technology related to movement, general health, and fitness development). - Learning outcomes for certain topics and grades facilitate integration with other subject areas (e.g., nutrition connects with science, decision-making and problem-solving processes connect with all subject areas).

-- Learning outcomes can be clustered or grouped, so learning, teaching, and assessment strategies can address more than one learning outcome at a time (e.g., in a "nutrition tag" game, students may demonstrate knowledge and skills related to movement, game strategies, fitness, safety, relationships, and nutrition). - Learning outcomes for certain topics and grades facilitate integration with other subject areas (e.g., nutrition connects with science, decision making and problem solving connect with all subject areas). - Some learning outcomes require short-term development and some require long-term development (e.g., knowing how to execute a tennis forehand stroke properly may require a little time but being able to perform the forehand stroke requires longer-term development). - Learning outcomes vary in complexity, with some addressing only one skill or concept and others more than one skill or concept (e.g., learning outcomes related to manipulation skills involve seven skills, whereas a nutrition-related learning outcome requiring students to assess personal food intake for one to three days is a more specific task). - While learning outcomes are not defined for attitudes, attitude indicators are provided to describe the desired attitudes, values, and beliefs that students are expected to develop for leading active, healthy lifestyles.
+- Some learning outcomes require short-term development and some require long-term development (e.g., explaining how to execute a tennis forehand stroke properly may require a little time but being able to perform the forehand stroke requires longer-term development). - Learning outcomes vary in complexity, with some addressing only one skill or concept and others more than one skill or concept (e.g., learning outcomes related to manipulation skills involve seven skills, whereas a nutrition-related learning outcome requiring students to design a two-day menu is a more specific task). - While learning outcomes are not defined for attitudes, attitude indicators are provided to describe the desired attitudes, values, and beliefs that students are expected to develop for leading active, healthy lifestyles.
 (The attitude indicator statements are outlined at the end of each GLO section of each grade.)